Atlantic Southeast Airlines Flight 2254

 On April 9, 1990, Atlantic Southeast Airlines Flight 2254, a scheduled passenger flight from Muscle Shoals, Alabama, to Gadsden, Alabama, to Atlanta, Georgia, was involved in a mid-air collision with a Cessna 172 over Gadsden.
-The collision resulted in the death of the pilot and passenger of the Cessna 172, whereas the Embraer 120 landed safely, saving all seven people onboard.
+The collision resulted in the death of the pilot and passenger of the Cessna 172, whereas the Embraer 120 landed safely, saving all seven people on board.

 Aircraft

 Atlantic Southeast Airlines Flight 2254 was operated under 14 CFR 135 with an Embraer EMB 120 Brasilia (registration ') under the Delta Connection brand.

 The second aircraft was a Cessna 172 (registration '), operated by two Civil Air Patrol pilots.

 Accident

 Flight 2254 departed Muscle Shoals, Alabama, en route to Atlanta with a scheduled intermediate stop at the Northeast Alabama Regional Airport in Gadsden, Alabama.
 The flight from Muscle Shoals to Gadsden was without incident.

 Flight 2254 departed Gadsden from Runway 24, with Captain William Query (56) and First Officer Quentin Haynes at the controls.
 The aircraft turned left toward the east along its intended flight path to Atlanta, climbing toward an assigned altitude of 5,000 feet.
 The Cessna 172 was westbound at the same altitude, facing the setting sun.
 The two aircraft collided at approximately 6:05 p.m.
 Central Daylight Time.

 As a result of the head-on collision, Flight 2254's right horizontal stabilizer was torn from the aircraft.
 Though significantly damaged, Flight 2254 managed to return to the airport with no injuries to occupants.
 The Cessna 172 crashed into a field, resulting in fatal injuries to both occupants.
 The ASA crew reported afterward that they saw the Cessna moments before impact, and that the captain attempted evasive action by pushing the nose down, but was unable to avoid the collision.
 An eyewitness who saw the collision did not report any evasive maneuvers by either aircraft prior to the accident.